Best Garmin watch in 2023

 The watch doesn't have some of the high-end training features you'll see in other watches on this list.
 There's no Training Readiness Score, for example, and the watch doesn't let you listen to music, or pay for groceries from your wrist, but don't let this put you off.

 Like most of the watches on this list, you can also use Garmin Coach on this watch, which lets you download free training plans from one of Garmin's coaches.
-We've used a Garmin Coach training plan over the marathon distance, and have been impressed.

-Read full review: Garmin Forerunner 55
+Read our full review: Garmin Forerunner 55

 Swipe to scroll horizontally